dmarshaq/cnotes.h/README.md

 In **exactly one** translation unit, define `CN_IMPLEMENTATION` before the include.
 Every other file that uses the API includes the header normally.

-This means two `.c` files: one meta-program file that defines and uses `cnotes.h`, and the main file the meta program will process.
+This means two `.c` files: one meta program file that defines and uses `cnotes.h`, and the main file the meta program will process.

 ```c